Azure/AppService/_posts/2022-12-05-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Analysis Report: Advanced call stacks

 One of the most important diagnostics artifacts for production debugging is the call stack.
-During a typical dump debugging session reviewing the list of threads and the associated call stacks are a great way to understand what was happening at the moment the dump was captured.
+During a typical dump debugging session, reviewing the list of threads and the associated call stacks is a great way to understand what was happening at the moment the dump was captured.

 Given the importance of the call stack, the Diagnostics Analysis report provides an improved in-browser experience for call stack analysis.
 The advanced call stacks are explicitly designed to accurately reflect the call stack names and layout you have become accustomed to in Visual Studio.